SISfm - Map Enquiry guide

-- A or asset followed by either an asset code or a term which asset names contain, for example a EQ54322 or asset piano.
+- A or asset followed by an asset code, an asset standard, or a term which asset names contain, for example a EQ54322 or asset piano.

 - D or document followed by a term which document names contain, for example d safety or document elec.

 Building search results are shown if a site or building location search term has been included, or if a building name contains any other term.